Mourning dove: Breeding

 Incubation takes two weeks.
 The hatched young, called squabs, are strongly altricial, being helpless at hatching and covered with down.
-Both parents feed the squabs pigeon's milk (crop milk) for the first 3–4 days of life.
+Both parents feed the squabs crop milk for the first 3–4 days of life.
 Thereafter, the crop milk is gradually augmented by seeds.
 Fledging takes place in about 11–15 days, before the squabs are fully grown but after they are capable of digesting adult food.
 They stay nearby to be fed by their father for up to two weeks after fledging.

 Mourning doves are prolific breeders.
 In warmer areas, the birds may raise up to six broods in a season.
 This fast breeding is essential because mortality is high.
 Each year, mortality can reach 58% a year for adults and 69% for the young.

 The mourning dove is generally monogamous and forms strong pair bonds.

+Hybridization with other pigeon and dove species is rare, though genetic research has found evidence of gene flow with introduced feral pigeons and Eurasian collared doves as well as the native white-winged dove.
+Though gene flow between these species appears to be minimal, anecdotal reports of hybrid birds suggest interspecific pairings occur both in captivity as well as in the wild.
+Hybridization with the Eurasian collared dove has been recorded across North America since the species first became established in the 1980s, and it is possible that interbreeding white-winged doves could become more frequent as the species expands into areas within the mourning dove's range.
+Though gene flow between these species appears to be minimal, it is possible that interbreeding the white-winged dove could become more frequent as the species expands into areas within the mourning dove's range.
+It is unclear how hybridization with other species could impact the status of the mourning dove long-term.